What helps against chronic ankle instability?

 This kind of instability can develop if the ankle ligaments are overstretched, or if they are torn and grow back together too loosely (mechanical instability).

-The interactions between the bones in the ankle and the surrounding ligaments and muscles may be altered too.
-Our bodies have an awareness of their own movement and spatial orientation, known as proprioception.
+The interactions between the bones in the ankle and the surrounding ligaments and muscles may have changed too.
+Our bodies have an awareness of their own movement and location, known as proprioception.
 This also helps to coordinate the movements of the joints, stabilize them using reflexes, and keep the body balanced.
 So if an ankle feels permanently unstable, this might not only be caused by overstretched ligaments, but also by a problem with proprioception or resulting problems with muscle coordination.